iamqaasim/Career_path/phase_3/README.md

 # Machine learning and Artificial intelligence

 With a solid foundation and over five years of experience in core programming concepts, I am ready to transition into the field of machine learning (ML) and artificial intelligence (AI).
 My primary focus will be on AI automation and its applications towards sustainable living.
+Much of my time will be in this phase as it want to fully gasp the concepts and apply its application.

 ## The focus includes:

 ### Languages:
-1. Python: For data analysis, visualization and modeling
+1. Python: For Data analysis, visualization, modeling, Deep learning and  Machine learning
   - scikitlearn: For machine learning (ML)
   - Requests: For using APIs
   - OpenCV: For computer vision